ddannyroberts/Thai-License-Plate-Recognition-System/PROJECT_PRESENTATION_EN.md

 An automatic system that reads Thai motorcycle license plates using AI.

 ### **Input:**
-- 📸 Photo of a license plate (Upload or Live Camera)
+- 📸 Photo of a license plate (Upload)

 ### **What it does:**
 - 🤖 AI reads the plate using YOLO + Tesseract OCR